Trump cancels a secret meeting with the Taliban days before 9/11 anniversary

-President Donald Trump on Saturday claimed that he had canceled a secret meeting with Taliban and Afghan leaders that had been planned for the next day at Camp David, blaming last week’s Taliban car bombing that killed 12 people including a US service member for the abrupt move.
+President Donald Trump on Saturday claimed that he had canceled a secret meeting with Taliban and Afghan leaders that had been scheduled for the next day at Camp David, blaming last week’s Taliban car bombing that killed 12 people, including a US service member, for the abrupt move.

 Citing the attack, Trump also said that he was “calling off” peace negotiations altogether.
 The talks, aimed at ending America’s longest war, had been going on for nearly a year.
 Trump vowed on the campaign trail to stop “endless wars” in Afghanistan and Syria.